SUNDAY, NOVEMBER 29, 2020 • SEATTLE CENTER @ 5TH + HARRISON

-From its humble beginnings in 1970 when a group of friends from the University of Washington decided to hold their own marathon, the Seattle Marathon Family of Events has grown into the largest combination marathon/half marathon in the Northwest and one of the top ten largest in the U.S. That first marathon 48 years ago sported 38 runners.
-This year, 15,000 participants are expected for the marathon and half marathon walking and running events.
-Join us November 26th for Seattle's Original Hometown Marathon.
+From its humble beginnings in 1970 when a group of friends from the University of Washington decided to hold their own marathon, the Seattle Marathon Family of Events has grown into one of the largest combination marathon/half marathon in the Northwest.
+That first marathon sported 38 runners.
+This year, 10,000 participants are expected for the marathon and half marathon walking and running events.
+Join us the Sunday after Thanksgiving for Seattle's Original Hometown Marathon.

 RACE TIME LIMIT

 All event routes will be opened to regular vehicular traffic at 2:15pm.
 This allows for a seven-hour Marathon Walk finish and a six-hour Marathon Run finish.
 There will be limited on-course aid stations, Course Marshals and police support after the course closes.
 Participants may continue along the course after the official closure by obeying all standard traffic control devices.
 Finish Line staff and essential services will remain until every athlete has completed the event.

 Each mile-marker will be clearly labeled on the race courses.
 Split times will be called at each marker (as permitted by the number of volunteers).
 Half marathon split times will be electronically recorded and available in marathon results.

 Water/Aid stations are approximately every two miles.
 There are 14 Water/Aid Stations on the full marathon course and 7 on the half marathon course.
 Refer to the course map for locations.

 Talking Rain water and Gatorade Endurance Formula sports drink will be available at each station, in addition to basic medical items and Honey Bucket portable toilets.
 GU will be available at water stations at mile 5.4 for the full and half marathons and miles 9.7.
 14.25 and 18.5 for the full marathon.
 Each water / aid station will remain supplied until the last participant has passed.